It’s not a luxury. It’s not for multinational conglomerates. And it’s not just one among many growth strategies.

 Global ecommerce is a necessity.

-Second, how.
-Even if you do get buy in, the how of international expansion is overwhelming … and more than a little intimidating.
+Unfortunately, global ecommerce is also fraught with questions.
 Where should you invest first?
 What countries present the best product-market fit?
-Who should you partner with for global warehousing and fulfillment?
+Who should you partner with for global warehousing and third-party logistics (3PL)?

 To help you overcome both challenges and take hold of the opportunities global ecommerce offers, here are 10 international growth trends and all the stats you need to know.

 1. Global Retail Ecommerce Sales Will Reach $4.5 Trillion by 2021

 Total worldwide ecommerce sales in trillions of U.S. dollars.
 2014: $1.3; 2015: $1.5; 2016: $1.9; 2017: $2.3; 2018: $2.8; 2019: $3.3; 2020: $3.9; 2021: $4.5

 Cumulative data compiled within The Enterprise Guide to Global Ecommerce anticipates a 246.15% increase in worldwide ecommerce sales, from $1.3 trillion in 2014 to $4.5 trillion in 2021.
 That’s a nearly threefold lift in online revenue.